miso-m1/miso_m1_metagenomics/README.md

 Information about the contributors and the context of the project.

 #### Social Links
-Direct access to the contributors’ e-mail addresses, GitHub and LinkedIn profiles.
+Access to the contributors’ e-mail addresses, GitHub and LinkedIn profiles.

 # Contributors